-Some improvements have a greater, lasting value than others and will remain relevant to the property over time.
+Some improvements have a greater, lasting value than others and will remain relevant to the remain relevant to the property over time.
 Priority will be given to projects with significant permanence.

-COMMUNITY
+COMMUNITY CONTRIBUTIONS:

-CONTRIBUTIONS: Businesses that focus on the community as a whole build a better place for people to live, visit, work and play.
+CONTRIBUTIONS: Businesses that focus on

+the community as a whole build a better place for people to live, visit, work and play.
 Priority will be given to businesses that actively give to the community.